Movatterモバイル変換

 • This race has the record for the fastest Brickyard 400, with only 2 cautions and an average speed of 155.912 mph.

-• Terry Labonte was forced to miss this and the next race due to inner ear injuries suffered at Pocono.
-At the time, he held the record for consecutive starts, with 655.
+• Terry Labonte was forced to miss this and the next race due to inner ear injuries suffered at Pocono, ending his streak of consecutive Cup Series starts at 655.
+This record would be broken byRicky Rudd in 2002.

 • The race was ABC's last broadcast of the NASCAR Winston Cup Series until the 2007 fall Richmond race (in which the series was renamed to NASCAR Nextel Cup Series) as part of the ESPN group of networks.